syntasso/workshop/enhancing-a-promise/README.md

 docker run -v ${PWD}/input:/input -v ${PWD}/output:/output kratix-workshop/postgres-request-pipeline:dev
 ```

-And finally, you we can validate the `output/output.yaml` file holds the manifest including all customised values.
+And finally, we can validate the `output/output.yaml` file holds the manifest including all customised values.
 It should look like the example below.
 If your output is different, go back and check the files we touched.
 Repeat this process until you're satisfied with the output.

 <details>
     <summary>Expected output.yaml</summary>